KozGit/Blender-2.8-MD5-import-export-addon/README.md

         ◦ All frames in the actions will be exported.

+  • Prepended Action Names Only

+        ◦ If enabled, only export actions with names that are prepended with the collection name.
+	  Disabled by default.

   • Strip action name prepend

         ◦ If enabled, collection name prefixes are removed from the exported file names. (e.g.